 The public information office is responsible for public communication between the commission, the general public and interfacing governmental offices.
 The responsibility includes news releases, responses to public inquiries, coordinating and facilitating commission workshops and public hearings and the preparation and coordination of any IPUC report directed or recommended by the Idaho Legislature or Governor.
-The office also works with Legal staff to coordinate responses to public records requests.

 Contact Adam Rush, public information officer, at 1-208-334-0339.